Comparing Skein and Quantum Group Representations and Their Application to Asymptotic Faithfulness: Introduction

-The mathematical realizations of quantum Witten-Chern-Simons theories WCS$(G,k)$ are commonly considered to be the Reshetikhin-Turaev TQFTs from the modular tensor categories (MTCs) $G_k$, which are constructed using quantum groups at roots of unity \cite{RT1,RT2,Tur,RSW}.
-A closely related construction of TQFTs is through skein theory related to $SU(2)$, called the Jones-Kauffman TQFTs \cite{Tur, BHMV, Wang}, where the Temperley-Lieb algebras as rediscovered by Jones \cite{Jon} and reformulated by Kauffman \cite{KL} using diagrams are exemplars of skein theories.
+The asymptotic faithfulness of quantum skein $SU(2)$ is proved in \cite{FWW}, which is independent of, and different from, the parallel approach using quantum $SU(n)$ RT- TQFTs\footnote{The account of the proof of the asymptotic faithfulness in Section 5 of \cite{MBomb} does not match the recollections of the second author.} \cite{And}.
+The mathematical realizations of quantum WCS theories $(G,k)$ are commonly considered to be the RT-TQFTs from the modular tensor categories (MTCs) $G_k$, which are constructed using quantum groups at roots of unity \cite{RT1,RT2,Tur,RSW}.
+A closely related construction of TQFTs is through skein theory related to $SU(2)$, called the Jones-Kauffman (JK) TQFTs \cite{Tur, BHMV, Wang}, where the Temperley-Lieb algebras as rediscovered by Jones \cite{Jon} and reformulated by Kauffman \cite{KL} using diagrams are exemplars of skein theories.
 Contrary to some claims in the literature, these two versions of TQFTs, though closely related, are different as their underlying MTCs are different.
-For example, in the $SU(2)$ level=2 case, the MTC $SU(2)_2$ for Reshetikhin-Turaev TQFT has central charge $c=3/2$, while the skein Jones-Kauffman MTC is the Ising category with $c=1/2$ (see the explicit data 5.3.4 and 5.3.5 on page 376 of \cite{RSW}), though both theories share the same modular $S$ matrix.
+For example, in the $SU(2)$ level=2 case, the MTC $SU(2)_2$ for RT-TQFT has central charge $c=3/2$, while the skein JK-MTC is the Ising category with $c=1/2$ (see the explicit data 5.3.4 and 5.3.5 on page 376 of \cite{RSW}), though both theories share the same modular $S$ matrix.
 More concretely, in the mapping class group representation of the torus the image of the Dehn twist along the meridional curve is the $T$-matrix of the MTCs, so we have

 and respectively.
-In general, there are non-trivial Frobenius-Schur indicators in the Reshetikhin-Turaev TQFTs, which make them hard to work with using graphical calculus.
-We choose to work with the Jones-Kauffman TQFTs and their skein generalizations due to their elementary combinatorial nature, and study the asymptotic faithfulness of their representations of the mapping class groups of orientable closed surfaces.
+In general, there are non-trivial Frobenius-Schur indicators in the RT-TQFTs, which make them hard to work with using graphical calculus.
+We choose to work with the JK-TQFTs and their skein generalizations due to their elementary combinatorial nature, and study the asymptotic faithfulness of their representations of the mapping class groups of orientable closed surfaces.